Short films: Block VI. Give Us Our Voice Back

 Centered around topics like memory, social status, violence, discrimination and gender identity, “Your Name Is” explores the disturbing account of two of the convicted teenagers, now young men, and the memories of Gisberta’s transexual friends, confronting different perspectives and dimensions of the human condition.

-Cinematography: Bo Thet Htun, Petr Lom
+cinematography: Bo Thet Htun, Petr Lom

-producer: Corinne van Egeraat / ZIN Documentaire B.V.
+production: Corinne van Egeraat / ZIN Documentaire B.V.

 selected festivals and awards: 2021 – IDFA Amsterdam